amantiwari1/Multi-Nodes-Kubectl/README.md

-# How to setup Nodes in k8s using Virtual Box in Redhat 8 (CLI)
+# How to setup Muti-Nodes in k8s using Virtual Box in Redhat 8 (CLI)

 Create Folder